benjbuch/octo_waffle/part_01-basic_interactions.md

 When expressions are typed, R will evaluate them and print the result (unless specifically made invisible).
-The result of an expression is however ‘lost’.
-Assignments on the other hand do not print to the console, but store the result to the current R environment (‘Global Environment’).
+The result of an expression is however ‘lost’ for further usage.
+Assignments on the other hand do not print to the console, but either store the result in the current environment or modify an existing object.

 ### Expressions

-Although, expressions are not limited to mathematical expressions in a colloquial sense, R comes with a lot of operators and functions to do anything from boolean to matrix algebra, over statistics and modelling.
+Although expressions are not limited to mathematical expressions in a colloquial sense, R comes with a lot of operators and functions to do anything from boolean to matrix algebra, over statistics and modelling.
 Thus, R can be used as a very fancy calculator.